phpmikeanz/tracics/FORGOT_PASSWORD_SETUP.md

 **Subject:**
 ```
-Reset your password for TTRAC
+Reset your password for TRAC
 ```

 **Body (HTML):**